 After studying Biology at the Belgrad University, Serbia, Katarina finished her bachelor degree in molecular biology and subsequent master degree in biomedicine at the Johannes Gutenberg University Mainz, Germany.
 In 2018 Katarina joined the group for 7 months on a qualification scholarship working on the establishment cell based autophagy assays before moving on to an industrial position.

-Pablo joined the group in 2018, during his last year of his biotechnology degree at Universidad Francisco de Vitoria (Madrid), to develop his bachelor thesis and lab experience.
-He stayed for 7 months working on the establishment of cell-based autophagy assays as well as the characterization of different interactors of autophagy receptors.
+Pablo joined the Dikic group in 2018 during his last year of his biotechnology degree at Universidad Francisco de Vitoria (Madrid), to develop his bachelor thesis and lab experience.
+He was co-mentored by Alexandra snd stayed for 7 months working on the establishment of cell-based autophagy assays as well as the characterization of different interactors of autophagy receptors.
 Pablo later enrolled in the Master of Neuroscience of the Autonoma University of Madrid and made his Master thesis at the Spanish National Cancer Research Center (CNIO).

 Sandra joined the lab in 2020 for her bachelor thesis, focusing on the impact of selected small molecules on general autophagy and ER-phagy flux, respectively.

 Klionsky DJ, Petroni G, Amaravadi RK, Baehrecke EH, Ballabio A, Boya P, Bravo-San Pedro JM, Cadwell K, Cecconi F, Choi AMK, Choi ME, Chu CT, Codogno P, Colombo MI, Cuervo AM, Deretic V, Dikic I, Elazar Z, Eskelinen EL, Fimia GM, Gewirtz DA, Green DR, Hansen M, Jäättelä M, Johansen T, et al. Autophagy in major human diseases.
 EMBO J 2021. e108863 Link